 OXFORD ATTRACTIONS MAP

-To help you get your bearings in the city of dreaming spires, our maps of Oxford has all the must-visit attractions and local experiences we’ve listed in this guide.
+To help you get your bearings in the city of dreaming spires, our map of Oxford has all the must-visit attractions and local experiences we’ve listed in this guide.
+To see the main highlights in one day, read our Oxford day trip guide.

 The oldest university in the English-speaking world, Oxford consists of thirty-nine colleges spread throughout the city.
-Many of these colleges are not only the lifeblood of student activity but also magnificent architectural gems.
+The colleges are the lifeblood of student activity and magnificent architectural gems.

 The grandest and wealthiest of the colleges, Christ Church, was founded in 1546 by King Henry VIII and has educated 13 prime ministers.
 The college chapel doubles as the Cathedral of Oxford.

 As one of the oldest libraries in Europe with over 13 million printed items, the Bodleian Library is an unmissable attraction in Oxford.
-There are several tours to pick from, but the best is the 1-hour tour including the Duke Humfrey’s Library.
+There are several tours to pick from, but we recommend the 1-hour tour which includes the Duke Humfrey’s Library – the highlight at the Bodleian.

 While the grand almost semi-spherical Radcliffe Camera is part of the Bodleian Library, not many tours stop here.
 So make sure you head to Radcliffe Square to savour this remarkable building.